telerik/reporting-docs/knowledge-base/configuring-the-csv-rendering-extension.md

 ## Description

-Configure the CSV rendering extension
+By default, the **CSV rendering extension** generates plain text files, without any formatting, and the first row contains the headers for all columns.
+You may choose whether to have this header row or not.

 ## Solution

- By default, the **CSV rendering extension** generates plain text files, without **any** formatting, and the first row contains the headers for all columns (you may choose whether to have this header row or not).

 In Telerik Reporting, **device information settings** are used to pass rendering parameters to a rendering extension.
 You can specify device information settings in a variety of ways.
 You can use the &lt;Telerik.Reporting&gt; configuration section to specify the rendering parameters globally.
 Programmatically, you can use the [ReportProcessor.RenderReport()](../m-telerik-reporting-processing-reportprocessor-renderreport) method.
 For more information about specifying rendering parameters globally, see [Configuring Telerik Reporting](../configuring-telerik-reporting).

  The example below shows a sample application [configuration file](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/) (App.config or Web.config depending on whether it is a desktop or a web application) in which we modify the original CSV rendering extension settings to generate a CSV file without the header row (**NoHeader = True**) and all TextBox items that contain static text (not an expression) skipped (**NoStaticText = True**):